The virtual fundamental class for the moduli space of surfaces of general type: The virtual fundamental class

 defines a perfect obstruction theory

 \end{cor} \begin{proof} From Corollary \ref{cor_universal_index_one_M}, $M^{\lci}=M$.
 The complex $E^{\bullet}_{M}$ is of perfect amplitude contained in $[-1,0]$.
-This is because $p$ is relative Gorenstein, which means each fiber surface of $p$ is Gorenstein and $Rp_{*}\left(\ll^{\bullet}_{\scM/M}\otimes\omega_{\scM/M}\right)$ gives the cohomology spaces $H^i(S, T_S)$ for any fiber of $p$ which vanish except $i=1, 2$. \end{proof}
+This is because $p$ is relative Gorenstein, which means each fiber surface of $p$ is Gorenstein and $Rp_{*}\left(\ll^{\bullet}_{\scM/M}\otimes\omega_{\scM/M}[2]\right)$ gives the cohomology spaces $H^i(S, T_S)$ for any fiber of $p$ which vanish except $i=1, 2$. \end{proof}

-\begin{rmk} Let $p: \scM\rightarrow M$ be the universal family for the moduli stack $M$ of stable s.l.c. $G$-stable surfaces, which is projective and flat.
-Assume that in the stack $M$ there exist s.l.c. surfaces $S$ containing cyclic quotients of simple elliptic singularities, cusp or degenerate cusp singularities with embedded dimension $>5$; or the moduli stack $M$ is constructed from non $\qq$-Gorenstein deformations containing s.l.c. surfaces with cyclic quotient singularities of order $>3$, then from the existence of the higher obstruction spaces $T^i(S, \sO_S)$ for such s.l.c. surfaces (see calculations in \cite{Jiang_2021}), $M$ can not directly admit a Behrend-Fantechi, Li-Tian style virtual fundamental class. \end{rmk}

 \begin{rmk} It is therefore interesting to construct explicit examples of the moduli stack of $\lci$ covers using birational geometry techniques.
-If some component of the moduli stack $M$ does not admit a lifting by a moduli stack $M^{\lci}$ of $\lci$ covers, then there may exist cusp or degenerate cusp singularities with higher embedded dimension whose Gorenstein deformations can not be obtained from the deformations of the $\lci$ covering Deligne-Mumford stacks.
-For instance, there may exist cusp singularities $(S,x)$ with higher embedded dimension such that, there are boundary divisors in the moduli stack $M$ which are given by the Gorenstein deformation of $(S,x)$, but can not be obtained from the deformation of the corresponding $\lci$ covering Deligne-Mumford stack $\SS^{\lci}\to S$.
-Due to the existence of higher obstruction spaces calculated in \cite{Jiang_2021}.
-There is no Li-Tian, Behrend-Fantechi style perfect obstruction theory on such components of the moduli stack, hence no such type virtual fundamental class.

 Let $(S,x)$ be a simple elliptic singularity of degree $6$ or $7$, then the del Pezzo cone $f:(\sS, x)\to (\Delta,0)$ of degree $6$ or $7$ (which is the cone associated with the degree $6$ or $7$ del Pezzo surfaces) is a smoothing of $(S,x)$.
-The smoothing $f$ does not admit an $\lci$ smoothing lifting, since the link of the threefold singularity $(\sS,x)$ is simply connected, see \cite[Theorem 1.3]{Jiang_2023}.
+The smoothing $f$ does not admit an $\lci$ smoothing lifting of the same type singularity, since the link of the threefold singularity $(\sS,x)$ is simply connected, see \cite[Theorem 1.3]{Jiang_2023}.
+It is interesting to see if these singularities can be covered by degenerate cusp singularities.

-For all of these cases above involving higher obstruction spaces, we need key new ideas for the construction of virtual fundamental class.
-A similar situation of virtual fundamental class for the moduli space of stable sheaves on Calabi-Yau 4-folds was given in \cite{BJ} and \cite{OhTh} motivated by gauge theory in higher dimensions and the symmetric property on the obstruction theory. \end{rmk}
+It is expected to investigate these singularities in the modular compactification of K3 surfaces \cite{AEH24, AE23, AET23}.
+It is possible to construct the moduli space of Kulikov models in \cite{AE23, AET23}.
+Contracting the exceptional locus of a Kulikov model may yield a KSBA-stable family of polarized K3 surfaces containing simple elliptic singularities of degree $6$ or $7$. \end{rmk}